Opening a bank account online

 And you’ll usually need an email address, mailing address and a phone number.
 Once you have that ready, here’s how to open a bank account online:

-Go to the bank’s website.
+- Go to the bank’s website.
 Stay safe!
 Any time you’re entering personal information online, take extra care.
-Always look for a lock symbol (or https://) next to the URL so you know your connection is safe and secure before entering your info.3 Find the link to "open an account."
+Find the link to "open an account."
 (Scroll down the homepage to the site map if you’re having trouble finding the link.)

-Agree to let the bank collect some information.
-Sometimes, submitting your application will automatically begin the credit check process, but some banks might ask you to review disclosures and privacy policies first.
+- Agree to let the bank collect some information.
+Sometimes, submitting your application will automatically begin the approval process, but some banks might ask you to review disclosures and privacy policies first.
 In some cases you’ll have to answer a few legal questions then check a box that lets the bank collect information about you and your credit.

-The approval process.
+- Check the approval process.
 Some banks will tell you if you’re approved right away, while others might take a bit longer.
-You can always log in later to check on the status of your application or call the bank if you have questions.
+You can always sign in later to check on the status of your application or call the bank if you have questions.
 If you’re not approved, you might have to go into the branch to finish the process.

 Down the road, you may wonder "Can I close a bank account online?"
 You can, but each bank handles it a bit differently.
-Sometimes, all it takes is sending a secure message to your bank once you’re logged in.4 Or you may have to call customer service or mail in a form.4 Check your bank’s policy on its website, or stop by if you’d prefer to discuss it in person.
+Gather your account information, then check your bank’s policy on its website.
+Or call or stop by if you’d prefer to discuss it in person.6

 Banking today brings lots of choices, including the ability to get a whole lot done from the comfort of your home.
 From opening an account to paying bills, online banking was built for convenience–yours.